langurmonkey/website-source/content/blog/2019/learning-ncurses.md

 ## How to start

 Let's see how it works.
 The game itself is initialised and run within the function `start_game(int, int)`.
-This function gets two paramters: the starting length of the snake and the map identifier.
+This function gets two parameters: the starting length of the snake and the map identifier.
 When a game finishes either because the user won or because she crashed, a window pops up displaying the final score and the user is given a couple of options.
 Either quit or keep playing.
 If she chooses to keep playing, the game resets with a new map.
 That is implemented in a simple loop in the main function:

 {{< highlight cpp "linenos=table" >}}
 int ret;